 With the Mirror Technique, we can.

-Self-awareness would not have been possible, we would not be able to see our true nature, had it not been for others around us.
-We are able to reflect on our behaviour, our mistakes, our grudges and resentments, only because people give us that opportunity.
+Self-awareness would not have been possible, and we would not be able to see our true nature, had it not been for others around us.
+We are able to reflect on our behavior, our mistakes, our grudges and resentments only because people give us that opportunity.

 Yes, loving relations are the sign of a healthy and happy life, but they are not available to all of us, for the simple fact that we are yet to apply the mirror technique.

 The mirror technique simply means, stop seeing the other person’s actions and instead start seeing your reactions.
 What arises within you whenever they act?